iamdlm/iamdlm.github.io/content/blog/exposing-bad-architecture-design-with-asnotracking.md

 }
 {{< /highlight >}}

-Then I wrote a unit test to populate the `Products` `DbSet` with items varying from 100 to 1,000,000 and compared how much time it took to get a `ToList()` of the products, with and without `AsNoTracking`.
+Wrote a quick unit test to populate the `Products` `DbSet` with items varying from 100 to 1,000,000 and compare how much time it took to get a `ToList()` of the products, with and without `AsNoTracking`.

 {{< highlight csharp >}}
 var stopwatch = new Stopwatch();